edc061598/m2-1024-code-solutions/sql-aggregates/sql-aggregates-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- What are some examples of aggregate functions?
+- What are some examples of aggregate functions? count, sum, boolean
 - What is the purpose of a `group by` clause?
+  Separate rows into groups and perform functions on those group of rows

 ## Notes